birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_background.md

 For HIE, it is also **difficult to quantify the dose, duration and severity** of hypoxia ischaemia.
 However, it is also important that a consensus definition is reached for mild HE, which has been variably defined.
 This is particular as the risk/benefit of providing therapeutic hypothermia to mild NE is not yet well characterised and trials are required.[[DEFiNE - Molloy et al. 2023]](https://doi.org/10.1038/s41390-023-02775-z)

+#### Initial diagnosis of NE

+'It is difficult to prove the presence of cerebral hypoxic ischemia with the exception of well characterized animal models and particular cases of neonatal stroke.'
+[[Molloy and Bearer 2018]](https://doi.org/10.1038/s41390-018-0169-7) 'As such, many prominent bodies, including the American Academy of Pediatrics and the British Association of Perinatal Medicine (BAPM), advocate for using NE until the exact aetiology is determined.'[[COHESION - Quirke et al. 2013]](https://doi.org/10.1038/s41390-023-02938-y) This means that using descriptive terminology like NE is preferable in the newborn period, before workup and course are known, rather than an etiology-based definition like HIE, which implies a single known etiology.[[DEFiNE - Molloy et al. 2023]](https://doi.org/10.1038/s41390-023-02775-z) Clinical categorization, such as NE caused by sepsis, genetic causes, stroke, or those with a multifocal origin is required to ensure targeted management where possible for non-HIE causes.[[DEFiNE - Molloy et al. 2023]](https://doi.org/10.1038/s41390-023-02775-z)

 ### Challenge 2: Terminology

 The definition for neonatal encephalopathy (as presented on the last page) does not **does not specify subgroups, etiology, or guide management**.
 This ambiguity has been criticised as hindering case definition, collaborative research, and data synthesis and confusing families and caregivers.[[DEFiNE - Molloy et al. 2023]](https://doi.org/10.1038/s41390-023-02775-z)